Oil Sands Mining

-In 2016, oil sands mining used 182 million cubic metres of nonsaline water (26 per cent of all nonsaline water allocated for oil sands mining) to produce 467 million barrels of oil equivalent (BOE).
+In 2016, oil sands mining (Tableau) used 182 million cubic metres of nonsaline water (26 per cent of all nonsaline water allocated for oil sands mining) to produce 467 million barrels of oil equivalent (BOE).
 This means that for every one BOE produced, 2.6 barrels of nonsaline water was used.

 Efficient Water Use

 A company’s water use efficiency depends on a number of factors, including their project’s stage (e.g., construct, operate), production targets, and processes to separate bitumen from oil sands, among others.
 Because every project is unique, we also look at nonsaline water use intensity and water recycling as measures of water use performance.

 Albian Sands and Suncor had the lowest nonsaline water use intensities between 2012 and 2016, averaging 2.0 and 1.8 barrels of nonsaline make-up water per BOE produced, respectively.
 Canadian Natural Resources Limited Horizon had the highest nonsaline water use intensity, averaging 3.6 barrels of nonsaline make-up water per BOE produced.